kadirl/csci361-group-project-mobile/backlog.md

 - [x] Autocapitalize username on sign up and in user provider
 - [x] Validate item count in cart
 - [x] Make tiles in Recent Orders from Supplier's Dashboard view clickable
+- [x] Add a floating button to refresh the metrics in supplier's dashboard